ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 schedule student technical leaders by viewing the list of [student technical leaders](https://www.cs.allegheny.edu/teaching/technicalleaders/).

+#### Using GitHub and Discord

+This course will primarily use GitHub and Discord for all course communication, as summarized in the list of [community connections](/proactive-community/community-connections).
+We will use GitHub for the sharing of both source code and course projects and for reporting issues in those materials.
+We will use two distinct Discord servers for all course discussions.
+The [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides a way for members of the proactive community to use text and video to chat with each other and will be the main forum for the discussion of technical content in discrete structures.
+The [Allegheny College Computer Science Discord Server](https://discord.gg/CS2h9kXzX6) provides a way for students who are studying computer science at Allegheny College to use text and video to chat with each other and will be the main forum for course announcements.

 #### Using Email

-Although we will primarily use Discord for class communication, the course instructor will sometimes use email to send announcements about important matters such as changes in the schedule.
+Although we will primarily use GitHub and Discord for class communication, the course instructor will sometimes use email to send announcements about important matters such as changes in the schedule.
 It is your responsibility to check your email at least once a day and to ensure that you can reliably send and receive emails.
 This class policy is based on the statement about the use of email that